 The importance of getting the team feeling like a team, cannot be emphasized enough.
 Getting a good dynamic going is important for strong collaboration.
 Even though you’re running the show, be sure to give other team members the chance to participate.

 From a model point of view, it can be helpful to color the models based on progress before the meeting.
 For example, on our projects, we often make the new models (since the last meeting) green with a transparency of 254 & turn the models from the week before into red with a transparency of 254.
 We show both versions of the model at the same time.
 This allows us to easily see what is going on in an area.
 If it’s just green, it is brand new or was moved.
 If it’s red, there was an object, but it was deleted or moved.
 If it’s yellow (red and green overlapping), it didn’t move as elements from the two models are overlapping.

-Figure 2.0 Example of color-coding based on changes since last BIM coordination meeting.
+Figure 2.0 Example of color-coding in BIM Track's web viewer based on changes since the last BIM coordination meeting.